deepsquare-io/grid/docs/docs/05-deploy-deepsquare/01-overview.md

 DeepSquare is composed of a large number of technologies to achieve such a solution:

 - The [Solidity programming language](https://docs.soliditylang.org/en/latest/) to write the smart-contracts.
-- The [Go](https://go.dev) and [Python](https://www.python.org programming languages for developing the running services.
+- The [Go](https://go.dev) and [Python](https://www.python.org) programming languages for developing the running services.
 - The [Apptainer](https://apptainer.org), and [Enroot](https://github.com/NVIDIA/enroot) container runtime and several Linux kernel features.
 - The [Slurm job scheduler](https://slurm.schedmd.com/documentation.html) for resource allocation and isolation.
 - And much more!

-Each workload is allocated resources by Slurm using [`cgroups`](https://docs.kernel.org/admin-guide/cgroup-v2.html) and is executed in containers using Apptainer.
-Apptainer acts as the software compatibility layer.
+Each workload is allocated resources by Slurm using [`cgroups`](https://docs.kernel.org/admin-guide/cgroup-v2.html) and is executed in containers using Apptainer or Enroot.
+Apptainer and Enroot acts as the software compatibility layer.